PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 0 9 * * 1-5 ssh aturing@tigressdata "/home/aturing/autoscripts/main.sh" &> /dev/null
 ```

-The entry above will run `main.sh` Monday thru Friday at 9 am.
-If `cron` is not available then consider using the `at` command.
-One can also simply run the script manually when needed as is done above.
+The entry above will run `main.sh` on Tigressdata Monday thru Friday at 9 am.
+If `cron` is not available on your machine then consider using the `at` command.
+One can also simply run the script manually when needed as was done above.

-If you only have an account on Adroit then you will not be able to use `tigress-web`.
-In this case simply view the generated plots on your local machine.

-Mac users can add the following command to `myplots` to load the web page automatically in Safari:
+Mac users can use the following command to load the webpage automatically in Safari if `JOBIDR` is known in advance:

 ```
 open -a Safari https://tigress-web.princeton.edu/~$NETID/$JOBDIR